kekse1/v4/docs/modules/lib/callback.md

 * `.size`

 ### Static instance
-As mentioned somewhere above, the `CallbackController` got it's own static instance of this `CallbackControllerCarrier`, to avoid unnecessary resources (of many Controller instances).
+As mentioned somewhere above, the `Callback` got it's own static instance of this `CallbackCarrier`, to avoid unnecessary resources (of many Controller instances).

-All necessary static members are a relay to a static `CallbackController` instance,
+All necessary static members are a relay to a static `Callback` instance,

 And btw., this Carrier also free's up the memory by destroying all unused Controller instances (see `DEFAULT_FREE_CARRIER`).

 ### Skip freeing carrier
-Destroying the `CallbackController` instances (so freeing memory) is the default, if `DEFAULT_FREE_CARRIER` is enabled.
+Destroying the `Callback` instances (so freeing memory) is the default, if `DEFAULT_FREE_CARRIER` is enabled.
-If you want to skip this step while using the `CallbackController`, you can define a `Boolean` in these functions:
+If you want to skip this step while using the `Callback`, you can define a `Boolean` in these functions:

 * `.clear(_element, _type = null, _free_carrier = DEFAULT_FREE_CARRIER)`
 * `.delete(... _args)`

 This is useful e.g. if you're clearing a controller instance but want to use it also after this.
-It's not often this case, but if this feature wouldn't be, you'd to request the controller twice from your `CallbackControllerCarrier` .. if it's used at all!
+It's not often this case, but if this feature wouldn't be, you'd to request the controller twice from your `CallbackCarrier` .. if it's used at all!
 If not, you don't need to care, but if so, the problem is that future requests to the carrier wouldn't give you back the same controller instance - so you wouldn't get your callbacks back again!